 (Bloomberg) -- Palladium is the most valuable of the four major precious metals, with an acute shortage driving prices to records in recent years.
-A key component in pollution-control devices for cars and trucks, the metal’s price has been on a tear, rising more than sixfold since early 2016, an increase that’s lifted it above the price of gold.
+A key component in pollution-control devices for cars and trucks, the metal’s price has been on a tear, more than tripling in the four years through the end of 2020 -- lifting it above the price of gold.

 1. What is palladium?

 It’s a lustrous white material, one of the six platinum-group metals (along with ruthenium, rhodium, osmium, iridium and platinum itself).
 About 85% of palladium ends up in catalytic converters in car exhausts, where it helps turn toxic pollutants into less-harmful carbon dioxide and water vapor.
 It is also used in electronics, dentistry and jewelry.
 The metal is mined primarily in Russia and South Africa, and mostly extracted as a secondary product from operations that are focused on other metals, such as platinum or nickel.

 Supply has lagged demand for almost a decade.
 Usage is increasing as governments, especially China’s, tighten regulations to crack down on pollution from vehicles, forcing automakers to increase the amount of precious metal they consume.
 In Europe, consumers are buying fewer diesel cars, which mostly depend on platinum, and choosing gasoline-powered vehicles, which use palladium, following revelations that makers of diesel cars cheated on emissions tests and as concerns about diesel pollution intensified.

 Palladium’s status as a byproduct means producers aren’t quick to respond to price changes.
 In fact, output is projected to fall short of demand for a 10th straight year in 2021.
 That’s helped drive prices to successive records.
 While some obscure metals like rhodium are still more valuable, palladium traded above gold throughout 2020.